maxgohren/ESPip-Boy/devlogs/August2025-TheRealWorkHasBegun.md

+# August 27 2025 - Wednesday 12:48 AM
+A nice night working on A2DP connectivity with the SD card.
+Works OK-ish.
+I can literally block the signal with my hand, and "wearing" (holding the breadboard
+		in my hand and fake jogging) the watch on the left side of my body is almost no connection while the right side is fine.
+I guess that's where the receiver is on my headphones.
+I gotta say, for just a bare ESP32 chip with a PCB antenna, it's "good enough".
+I am interested in investigating external antennas?
+Perhaps they will have better performance for my use case.

+Also did some research on PMICs.
+I found ( ChatGPT told me) the Analog Devices ADP5360.
+A great charging chip with a fuel guage, battery protection and power supply through buck and buck-boost convertors.
+I also found the MAX17XXX something that has a (much?) better fuel guage as a seperate chip with time to full and time to empty estimates.
+I would need to do my own battery protection and charging and buck though, so IDK if this is worth it.
+I will do some more research.

+So much research!

+# August 25 2025 - Monday 11:25 PM
+Back in the saddle.
+I had a great weekend fishing trip with the family and it was wonderfully refreshing.
+The lack of clarity I felt earlier is gone, the mission is now to diffuse the cloud and start moving in measured steps.

+I am now choosing components.
+I have finally settled on mostly every feature I want in my watch now and the prototyping is finished.
+It is now time to dial in each component so that I may start working on my schematic.

+I am making a list of part numbers, features they implement, current and voltage figures for rough power estimates etc. I am so excited once again!

 # August 21 2025 - Thursday 11:25 PM
 Today I went to work on my watch and the lack of clarity set in.